Matatika/matatika-docs/content/how-to-guides/transform-data.md

 ---

 ## Introduction
 A data transform is a layer of logic that transforms one set of data into another - this is typically the 'T' in [ELT](https://en.wikipedia.org/wiki/Extract,_load,_transform){:target="_blank"}.
-An example of a simple transform might be to convert integer numbers given as a string to their numeric representation in a given dialect.
+An example of a simple transform might be to calculate the total amount each customer has spent across all orders they have placed.
 Matatika uses [dbt](https://www.getdbt.com/){:target="_blank"} as a transformation tool, which operates on the concept of transforms-as-code, in the form of templated SQL files.

 ## Create a source
 A dbt source is a definition of the "source" database schema.
 To define a source, create a YAML file (e.g. `my_source.yml`) under the `transforms/models` directory (refer to the [dbt docs](https://docs.getdbt.com/reference/source-properties){:target="_blank"} for more information):